Accessibility Tools

 Useful links:

-thinkuknow ages 5-7
+ThinkUKNow ages 5-7

 A handy guide for parents of primary school age children A place for 5-7's to explore online and learn about e-safety

-thinkuknow ages 8-10
+ThinkUKNow ages 8-10

 A place for 8-10's to explore online and learn about e-safety The BBC's interactive site for e-safety

-staying safe - Games
+Staying Safe - Games

 Lots of games and quizzes to play